CloudNativeSDWAN/cnwan-reader/README.md

 CNWAN Reader watches a service registry for changes and sends events to an external handler for processing.

+The CNWAN Reader is part of the Cloud Native SD-WAN (CNWAN) project.
+Please check the [CNWAN documentation](https://github.com/CloudNativeSDWAN/cnwan-docs) for the general project overview and architecture.
+You can contact the CNWAN team at [cnwan@cisco.com](mailto:cnwan@cisco.com).

 ## Table of contents

 * [Overview](#overview)